Busboy Productions: Sportsfan

 Sportsfan is a documentary film which follows a group of Minnesota Vikings fans throughout the football season.
 It aired on SpikeTV in 2006.

 Three Strikes

 Three Strikes was the first scripted comedy pilot under Comedy Central's first look deal with Busboy.
 While a pilot episode was filmed, the series was not picked up by Comedy Central.
 The project was a character-based comedy set in the world of minor league baseball.
 It was written by Alex Gregory and Peter Huyck, whose credits include King of the Hill, Frasier, The Larry Sanders Show and the Late Show with David Letterman.

 Rosewater

 Rosewater is an American drama film written and directed by Stewart, based on the memoir Then They Came for Me by Maziar Bahari and Aimee Molloy.

 The Nightly Show with Larry Wilmore

-On May 9, 2014, it was announced that Larry Wilmore from The Daily Show was selected to host a late-night talk show on Comedy Central, to replace The Colbert Report following Stephen Colbert's departure from the network to host The Late Show with Stephen Colbert on CBS.
+On May 9, 2014, it was announced that Larry Wilmore from The Daily Show was selected to host a late-night talk show on Comedy Central, to replace The Colbert Report after Stephen Colbert's departure from the network to host The Late Show with Stephen Colbert on CBS.
 The show is titled The Nightly Show with Larry Wilmore and is produced by Busboy Productions.
-It premiered on January 19, 2015, and ran Mondays through Thursdays at 11:30 PM (EST) following The Daily Show until its cancellation on August 18, 2016.
+It premiered on January 19, 2015, and ran Mondays through Thursdays at 11:30 PM (EST) after The Daily Show until its cancellation on August 18, 2016.